Supernova-Studio/exporter-react-native-assets/README.md

 [Supernova](https://supernova.io) is a design system platform that manages your assets, tokens, components and allows you to write spectacular documentations for your entire teams.
 And because you found your way here, you are probably interested in its most advanced functionality - automatic hand-off of design and development assets, tokens and data in general.
 To learn everything Supernova, please check out our [developer documentation](https://developers.supernova.io/).

-# Flutter PNG Asset Exporter
+# React Native Asset Exporter

-The Flutter PNG exporter allows you to **produce flutter asset packs** in such a way that it can be immediately used in your production codebase.
-Specifically, this exporter is capable of exporting full asset resource directory as usable vectors.
+The React Native Asset exporter allows you to **produce react native asset packs** in such a way that it can be immediately used in your production codebase.

 ### Exporter Output